 Tere Siga.
 Literally, raw meat.
 See also qurt, kitfo, brindo.

 Tibs.
 Fried, usually fried meat.

 Tibsi.
-The Tigrinya word for tibs.
+The Tigrinya word for tibs, or fried meat.
 In Tigrinya, tibs are also called qulwa (sometimes spelled kulwa).

 Tihlo.
 Roasted barley balls that you dip in kulet that’s been topped with ayib.
 This dish comes to the table from northern Ethiopia.